 Random decisions

-Investment: agent invests an integer amount uniformly distributed in the interval [0 10].
+Investment: agent invests an integer amount uniformly distributed in the interval [0, 10].

 Extraction: agent decides each second to open or close the gate with probability = 0.5.

 Mixed null model

 We allocate the distribution of the three types of agents.
 Agents can act selfish, altruistic or random with probability ps (probability of being selfish), pr (probability of being random) and pa = 1 – (ps + pr) (probability of being altruistic).
 After an agent is classified as selfish, altruistic or random, she follows the rules of investment and extraction previously described.